 Save for down payment | Find a real estate agent | Get preapproved for a mortgage | Choose your neighborhood | Go house hunting | Make an offer | Inspections and appraisal | Final walkthrough and closing

 Buying a house in Rhode Island is an exciting milestone, but the process can take some time.
 Several factors, like your financial situation, market conditions, and the local economy can affect both how long it takes you to find a home and how much it costs you.

-The more you know about the steps to buying a house and Rhode Island's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.
+The more you know about the home buying process and Rhode Island's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.

-No matter where you are in your home buying journey, Clever's concierge team can connect you with local real estate pros who will help you purchase your Rhode Island dream home!
+No matter where you are in your home buying journey, Clever can connect you with local real estate pros who will help you purchase your Rhode Island dream home!

 The best part?
 When you buy with a Clever real estate agent, you could earn a cash-back refund worth up to 0.5% of the home price.
 On a qualifying $300,000 purchase, you'd get $1,500.
 That's real money back in your pocket!

 Step 1: Save for a down payment

 Your down payment is the first part of your home's purchase price that you pay at closing.
 Your mortgage lender will pay the remaining balance.

 Typically, mortgage lenders in Rhode Island want you to contribute 20% of the purchase price as a down payment.
 That would be $87,478 for a $437,389 home — the typical home value in Rhode Island.